 In October of 2017 the team returned to Blue Spring to resume exploration efforts after working several years in other systems.
-On 10-14-2017 the dive team of Bennett/Koch pushed the system out to 5,290′ with a dive time of 12.5 hours followed by the dive team of Bennett/McCord on 11-04-2017 that added line out to 6,800′ and putting in 17.5 hours of dive time.
+On 10-14-2017 the dive team of Dirk Bennett and Bob Koch pushed the system out to 5,290′ with a dive time of 12.5 hours.
+That record was short lived as the dive team of Dirk Bennett and Jason McCord added line and surveyed the system out to 6,800′ at a depth of 315′ with a dive time of 17.5 hours on 11-04-2017.
 This was truly a team effort.
 11-18-2017

 The OCDA welcomes Keith Andrews, Jason Wright, David Frawley, Robert LeForce, and Donovan Rayon to the team this year.
-Welcome to the team.
+Welcome aboard!

 Returning in the fall of 2016 the team again began exploration efforts in the spring.
 600′ of new line was added with the system leveling out at 260′ depth.
 Sure feels like it is the coldest spring in Missouri with limited visibility.

 The OCDA welcomes Eric Sommer and Brian Hayden to the team this year.
-Welcome to the team.
+Welcome aboard.
 11-2-2016

 On February 13, 2016 Laura Battle, Dirk Bennett, Bob Koch, David Moore, Tucker Palmatier, Ben Perkins, and the Carrol Cave Conservancy team of Bill Gee and Nathan Taylor, traveled downstream through Carroll Cave to check for an outlet in the Lake Room area of Thunder River.
 It was a long and strenuous day but very rewarding to see how large the Lake Room actually was.
 You can find videos of the trip here.
 Project Manager Bill Gee of the Carroll Cave Conservancy also wrote an excellent article on the trip.